bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 ### Component analysis

 #### Canonical Component Analysis (CCA)
-The main idea behind this method is that given $X \in R{n}$ and $Y \in R{m}$ find a representation Z such that it is maximally related to both of them.
+The main idea behind this method is that given $X \in R^{n}$ and $Y \in R^{m}$ find a representation Z such that it is maximally related to both of them.
 One can look at X and Y being conditionally independent given Z.

 Find the projections $w_x \in R^{m}$ and  $w_y\in R^{n}$.
 The objective function can be formulates as:
 \begin{equation}